BolajiAyodeji/bolajiayodeji.com/content/setting-up-git-first-time.md

 # Conclusion

-Version control software is an essential part of the every-day of the modern day software developer practices.
-Once accustomed to the powerful benefits of version control systems, many developers wouldn't consider working without it even for non-software projects.
+Version control software is an essential part of the every-day of modern-day software developer practices.
+Once accustomed to the powerful benefits of version control systems, many developers wouldn’t consider working without it even for non-software projects.